 The most commonly used is direct visualization and extraction using instrumentation.
 Curettes, alligator forceps, or probes are best used in this fashion.
 The object can be pulled directly out using alligators as in the case of paper or sponge material.
 Smooth, more spherical objects are best removed with curette or probe inserted past the object and pulled forward.

-Forced exhalation is another method that may utilize either the parent or a bag-valve mask (BVM).
+Forced exhalation is another method that may utilize either the parent or a bag-valve-mask (BVM).
 The "parent's kiss" utilizes the parent to seal their mouth over the child's mouth with a firm seal, occluding the unaffected nare and blowing into the child's mouth in the hope of expelling the object.
 A BVM can be used in the same fashion with a tight seal.

 Suction can be used to remove or bring an object lower into the nasal passages.
 Flexible suction catheters or Yankhauer can be used depending on the size of the patient.
+In addition, one may use hooks, balloon catheters and positive pressure to remove the foreign body.

 A patient should be referred to an otorhinolaryngologist (ENT) when button batteries, magnets, as well as posteriorly displaced objects are lodged.
 They may require nasal endoscopy or removal in the operating room.